Security check of Navy Yard attacker did not mention 2004 shooting

-WASHINGTON (Reuters) - The U.S. Navy said on Monday it was unaware Navy Yard shooter Aaron Alexis had shot out a car’s tires in Seattle three years before it let him into the service in 2007 and gave him a security clearance, only that he had “deflated” car tires.
+WASHINGTON (Reuters) - The U.S. Navy said on Monday it did not know Navy Yard shooter Aaron Alexis had once shot out the tires of a car in Seattle before it let him into the service in 2007 and granted him a security clearance, only that he “deflated the tires” on a car.

-A background investigation conducted in 2007 by the Office of Personnel Management didn’t mention firearms or gunshots in relation to Alexis’ 2004 arrest, only that he had been involved in a dispute over parking with a construction worker, a senior Navy official said.

-In fact, information obtained by Reuters from OPM said Seattle police declined to share details of Alexis’ arrest.
-And a statewide database of court records did not indicate firearms were involved in the incident, which resulted in a malicious mischief charge that was later dropped.

 Alexis went on a shooting rampage at the Washington Navy Yard in southeast Washington, D.C., last week, killing 12 people.
 He had been working at the facility as an information technology subcontractor, using access he gained in part because of his 10-year security clearance issued in 2008.